 A road racing cyclist still has to sprint at the end of a race, still has to chase down or initiate attacks and needs sustained power to climb hills and to time trial well.

-Weight training is also important to the recreational cyclist who rides cycling endurance events and our very own original spring and summer Alpine Bright Training Boot Camp.
+Weight training is also important to the recreational cyclist who rides cycling endurance events.

 So why do we still think that weight training involves using machines, not free weights for building strength?
 It all goes back to what I call the bodybuilding mentality.
 Years ago gyms used to be fairly free spaces with lots of free weights.
 Then it was discovered that by isolating a muscle by using a specific machine designed for that very purpose you could make it get larger.
 The “looking good” bodybuilding cult was born.
 Gym’s driven by people wanting to look good started to implement muscle isolating exercise machines.
 Before long gyms were measured by how many machines they had.
 And when people went to gyms and they saw lots of machines they thought that this is what strength training is all about.
 This was compounded by the bodybuilders becoming personal trainers.
 Now, this is great for people who want to look like a bodybuilder.
 But not very good for athletes.

-Case point: If you look at photographs of many elite cyclists with their shirts off it’s surprising that these highly tunned cycling athletes at the pinnacle of their career don’t look ripped like a bodybuilder.
-Based on this observation I would conclude that if they did look like a ripped bodybuilder, they wouldn’t be as great a cyclists as they are.
+Case point: If you look at photographs of many elite cyclists with their shirts off it’s surprising that these highly tuned cycling athletes at the pinnacle of their career don’t look ripped like a bodybuilder.
+Based on this observation, I would conclude that if they did look like a ripped bodybuilder, they wouldn’t be as great a cyclist as they are.
 So how do these athletes develop such superhuman power on the bike?

 Case point: I trained an ex-bodybuilder and had great joy in out-sprinting him on the bike for months.
 He couldn’t understand it.
 Here I was, a stick insect next to him, beating him at sprinting.
 Something that he should have been better than me at as he could leg press, bench press, calf raise etc. more than double his body weight.
 Far more than I was capable of.
 It wasn’t until I was able to wean him off the machines and on to free weights that he was able to start developing some functional strength.
 Sure enough in a few months, he was beating me.